 John Atlantic Burr was born in 1846 aboard the SS Brooklyn somewhere in the Atlantic Ocean.
 He and his family moved from Salt Lake City and established the town of Burrville, Utah, in 1876.
 He developed a trail to move cattle back and forth between winter and summer ranges and to market.
 This cattle trail through the rough, nearly impassable country around Waterpocket Fold and Muley Twist Canyon has been improved, partially paved, and historically named the Burr Trail..
 The switchbacks that cut through Waterpocket Fold is called Burr Canyon.

-36 miles (58 km) south of Torrey, Utah, on Scenic Byway U12, the Burr Trail exits east at Boulder and runs for 67.4 miles (109 km) to U276, 11 miles (18 km) north of Bullfrog.
+36 miles (58 km) south of Torrey, Utah, on Scenic Byway 12 at the south edge of Boulder, the Burr Trail exits east and runs for 67.4 miles (109 km) to Utah 276, 11 miles (18 km) north of Bullfrog.
 The 31 miles (50 km) to the Capitol Reef National Park boundary are paved.
-The Burr Trail descends Waterpocket Fold inside Capitol Reef on dirt switchbacks and turns southeast onto Notom-Bullfrog Road (an unmarked junction the last time I was there).
-It continues southeast on Notom-Bullfrog out of Capitol Reef National Park, turns south onto paved CR531 (continuation of Notom-Bullfrog), and meets U276 north of Bullfrog.
-A paved return to Torrey is 110 miles (177 km) via U276 north, Scenic Byway U95 north, and Scenic Byway U24 east through Fremont Canyon inside Capitol Reef.
-An alternate description of the Burr Trail does not turn south on the paved road but continues east for 26 miles on the dirt road through the southern end of the Henry Mountains to highway 276 north of Bullfrog, making this version of the trail 74 miles long.
-A shorter scenic loop follows U12 south from Torrey, east on the Burr Trail to Notom-Bullfrog Road, north through Strike Valley with awesome views of the Henry Mountains and Waterpocket Fold to U24, and west through Capitol Reef to Torrey.
-This scenic loop is around 130 miles long, much of it on dirt roads.
+The Burr Trail descends Waterpocket Fold inside Capitol Reef National Park on dirt switchbacks and turns southeast onto Notom-Bullfrog Road (an unmarked junction the last time I was there).
+It continues southeast on Notom-Bullfrog out of Capitol Reef National Park, turns south onto paved CR531 (continuation of Notom-Bullfrog), and meets Utah 276 north of Bullfrog.
+A paved return to Torrey is 110 miles (177 km) via Utah 276 north, Scenic Byway 95 north, and Scenic Byway 24 east through Fremont Canyon inside Capitol Reef National Park.
+An alternate description of the Burr Trail does not turn south on the paved road but continues east for 26 miles (42 km) on the dirt road through the southern end of the Henry Mountains to highway 276 north of Bullfrog, making this version of the trail 74 miles (119 km) long.
+A shorter scenic loop follows Scenic Byway 12 south from Torrey, east on the Burr Trail to Notom-Bullfrog Road, north through Strike Valley with awesome views of the Henry Mountains and Waterpocket Fold to Scenic Byway 24, and west through Capitol Reef National Park to Torrey.
+This scenic loop is around 130 miles (209 km)long, much of it on dirt roads.

-Cycling photos at about 7 second intervals, with obscure previous/pause-resume/next/stop image-buttons in the upper-right corner that will light up on mouse-over.
-Select pause and previous/next to view at different interval or highlight information, resume to continue with the next photo.
-The Photo Gallery contains 19 scenic views along the Burr Trail, and View Photos is an auto-show of the gallery.
-The Burr Trail Guide lists interesting points with accompanying photos along the Burr Trail between Boulder and Capitol Reef, keyed to a map, then continues down the final 20 miles to Bullfrog without photos.
-The guide map lists 15 trailheads: four on Hells Backbone road, three on Scenic Byway U12, and eight on the Burr Trail and Wolverine Loop off the Burr Trail.
+The Burr Trail Guide lists interesting points with accompanying photos along the Burr Trail between Boulder and the national park boundary, keyed to a map, which continues down the final 20 miles to Bullfrog without photos.
+The guide map lists 15 trailheads: four on Hells Backbone road, three on Scenic Byway 12, and eight on the Burr Trail and Wolverine Loop off the Burr Trail.